starschema/tableau-web-table-connector/README.md

 ./build-sap-bo.sh
 ```

 this copies the resources and builds the client using browserify.
-For more information on how to use SAP BusinessObjects connection [http://databoss.starschema.net/accessing-sap-businessobjects-from-tableau-using-web-data-connector/](check out this article).
+For more information on how to use SAP BusinessObjects connection (http://databoss.starschema.net/accessing-sap-businessobjects-from-tableau-using-web-data-connector/)[check out this article].

 ## Running the BO proxy web service